duduliberato/README/README.md

 # Eduardo's README

 This is a brief introduction about myself.
-I am a Mechatronics Engineer from the University of Brasília.
+I am a Mechatronics Engineer ⚙️🔌 from the University of Brasília UnB (University of Brasília - 🇧🇷 - MSc.
+Mechatronics Systems).
 I am a current MSc.
-Mechatronics Systems at the UnB (University of Brasília - 🇧🇷 - MSc.
-Mechatronics Systems) and just got admitted at the KTH (Royal Institute of Technology - 🇸🇪- in MSc.
-Engineering Design) or at the DTU (Technical University of Denmark - 🇩🇰 - MSc.
+Mechatronics Systems at the UnB, but just got admitted at the KTH (Royal Institute of Technology - 🇸🇪- in MSc.
+Engineering Design) and at the DTU (Technical University of Denmark - 🇩🇰 - MSc.
 Materials and Manufacturing Engineering) Here you should see my projects, my awards, and a little bit about my hobbies.

 ## Table of Contents